 - Best Practices for Developing Effective ER Diagrams

-ER diagrams are a visual tool which is helpful to represent the ER model.
-It was proposed by Peter Chen in 1971 to create a uniform convention which can be used for relational database and network.
+ER diagrams are visual tools that are helpful to represent the ER model.
+Peter Chen proposed ER Diagram in 1971 to create a uniform convention that can be used for relational databases and networks.
 He aimed to use an ER model as a conceptual modeling approach.

 Here, are prime reasons for using the ER Diagram

 - Helps you to define terms related to entity relationship modeling

 - Provide a preview of how all your tables should connect, what fields are going to be on each table